5jt/dyalog-cookbook/manuscript/10_documentation.md

 ## ADOC

 ADOC is an acronym for _automatic documentation_ generation.
-It works on classes, and on namespaces where certain conventions are observed.
+It works on classes and namespaces.

-In its most basic function, it lists methods, properties and fields and requires no comments in the code.
+In its most basic function, it lists methods, properties and fields (functions, operators and variableas) and requires no comments in the code.
 In its more powerful function, it composes from header comments an HTML page.
-Honouring Markdown [^markdown] conventions, it provides all the typographical conventions you need for documentation.
+Honouring Markdown   conventions, it provides all the typographical conventions you need for documentation.
 If you don't know what Markdown is please read the Markdown article on Wikipedia [^markdown] and `Markdown2Help`'s own help file.
 The time will be a good investment in any case because these days Markdown is used pretty much everywhere.

 Previously only found as a class in the APLTree library, it is now shipped in Dyalog Version 16.0 as three user commands.